The tension between James and Jordan didn't just simmer on the court. Off it, it was just as volatile.

 James stiffened, feeling a heat rise in his chest.
 "You think I don't work for this?"

-James clenched his jaw, fists tightening by his sides.
 "You don't get my life, either."

 James didn't know how to respond.
 For a moment, everything seemed to click.
 He realized it wasn't about the money or the connections for Jordan—it was about respect.
-About fighting for the right to exist in a world that didn't make space for him.
+About fighting for the right to exist in a society that didn't make space for him.

 But that didn't mean he had to like it.